tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 }
 ```

-Being able to return `&Slice` is great for implementing `Deref` because it can borrow from the container internals.
-However, to support slicing (as in `&foo[1..5]`), we still need the option to return a newly-created slice from a function.
-The reference metadata trick isn't quite enough here because we have a pointer for each SOA field, not just the single one that regular slices have.
-A fat pointer alone doesn't have enough data to fully capture a SOA slice, so we would have to do the impossible by creating the `Slice` on the stack and returning a reference to it. `SliceRef` gives us the semantics of `&Slice` in an owned type by storing a phantom reference, which tells the type system that we're borrowing data without our actually doing so.
+Being able to return `&Slice` is necessary for implementing `Deref`.
+However, to support slicing (as in `&foo[1..5]`), we still need the option to return a newly-created slice from a function. `SliceRef` gives us the semantics of `&Slice` in an owned type by storing a phantom reference, which tells the type system that we're borrowing data without actually doing so.

+Unlike `Soa`, `Vec`'s internals store a pointer and a length instead of a slice, so you might wonder how `Vec::as_slice` can return a slice.
+Usually you can't return a reference unless it's tied to something that outlives the function, which for `Soa` means referencing a struct field.
+Native slices are special; you can create one with `slice::from_raw_parts` and immediately return it from a function. `[T]` can do this because it isn't concrete the way a struct is.
+It only has a length when it's behind a reference, and it gets to store that length in the fat pointer metadata.
+Whereas `&Slice` points to slice information that has to live somewhere, `&[T]` *is itself* the slice information.

-### `WithRef`
+### Beware inner mutability

 Suppose you have this struct: